John Hubley: Independent success with Storyboard, Inc. 1952–1969

-Hubley Studios, Inc. and Late Career: 1970–1977
+Hubley Studios, Inc. and late career: 1970–1977

-1970 saw the release of Hubley’s fifteenth independent directorial credit with Eggs (1970).
-For the first time, John and Faith collaborated with musician Quincy Jones, who composed and performed the film’s score.
-The film addressed themes of fertility and death and continues Hubley’s run of collaborating with musicians as voice actors, as singers Anita Ellis and Grady Tate lent their voices for the film, as did actor David Burns.
+1970 saw the release of Hubley's fifteenth independent directorial credit with Eggs (1970).
+For the first time, John and Faith collaborated with musician Quincy Jones, who composed and performed the film's score.
+The film addressed themes of fertility and death and continues Hubley's run of collaborating with musicians as voice actors, as singers Anita Ellis and Grady Tate lent their voices for the film, as did actor David Burns.
 The film was entirely animated by Tissa David, a recent hire of the Hubleys best known as the second woman to ever direct a feature-length animated film, Bonjour Paris!
 (1953).
-Around this time, Storyboard, Inc. was renamed Hubley Studios, Inc. (sometimes referred to as The Hubley Studio or Hubley Studios), indicating Hubley’s growing confidence towards using his name as the effects of the blacklist faded away.
+Around this time, Storyboard, Inc. was renamed Hubley Studios, Inc. (sometimes referred to as The Hubley Studio or Hubley Studios), indicating Hubley's growing confidence towards using his name as the effects of the blacklist faded away.

-Despite the critical acclaim the studio’s films received, Hubley was still struggling financially.
-“Film shorts seem inevitably to be financial failures, for the only people who come out ahead on them are the distributors.
-Even Moonbird, for instance, grossed at least as much as its production costs (about $25,000), but only a third of the gross wound up at Storyboard, Inc.”, revealed a 1964 profile by The Harvard Crimson.
-By the beginning of the 1970s, John and Faith understood they needed to take on more commercial work in order to fund their shorts, and began contributing animated segments for New York-based children’s variety programs such as The Electric Company and Sesame Street.
-Notably, Hubley directed the “Letter E” segment for the show’s first episode on November 10, 1969.
+Despite the critical acclaim the studio's films received, Hubley was still struggling financially.
+"Film shorts seem inevitably to be financial failures, for the only people who come out ahead on them are the distributors.
+Even Moonbird, for instance, grossed at least as much as its production costs (about $25,000), but only a third of the gross wound up at Storyboard, Inc.", revealed a 1964 profile by The Harvard Crimson.
+By the beginning of the 1970s, John and Faith understood they needed to take on more commercial work in order to fund their shorts, and began contributing animated segments for New York-based children's variety programs such as The Electric Company and Sesame Street.
+Notably, Hubley directed the "Letter E" segment for the latter's first episode on November 10, 1969.
 Hubley directed over thirty animated segments for the show between 1969 and 1977.
-His most notable contributions would be on The Electric Company, where Hubley directed “The Adventures of Letterman” segments from 1972 to 1977 featuring Joan Rivers, Gene Wilder, and Zero Mostel.
+His most notable contributions would be on The Electric Company, where Hubley directed "The Adventures of Letterman" segments from 1972 to 1977 featuring Joan Rivers, Gene Wilder, and Zero Mostel.
 On both Sesame Street and The Electric Company Hubley would again collaborate with artists like Quincy Jones and Dizzy Gillespie for voice acting and music.
-To help handle the new workload at the studio, Hubley hired several new artists, including David and Michael Sporn.
+To help handle the new workload at the studio, Hubley hired several new artists, including Tissa David and Michael Sporn.